 Bites can be prevented through combined use of insect repellent and barrier methods such as wearing long-sleeved shirts and long pants when.
 Insect Repellent containing DEET should be used at all times.

-Ensure you have been immunized for Tetanus in the past 5 years.
+Ensure you have been immunized for Tetanus in the past five years.

 Travelers should be careful to avoid downed power lines.
 Battery-powered flashlights and lanterns, rather than candles, gas lanterns, or torches, should be used to avoid accidental fires or burns.
 Keep your personal belongings especially your passport and money on your person or in a safe place close to you.

 Be aware of what is happening around you.
 Following a disaster there will likely be rapidly moving water.
 Lung infections may occur after inhalation of sea water.
-Disasters resulting in massive structural damage can also result in exposure to chemical or biologic contaminants (I.E. asbestos).
+Disasters resulting in massive structural damage can also result in exposure to chemical or biologic contaminants (asbestos).

-If you become unwell within 6 weeks of returning with fever, rash, respiratory illness or any other unusual symptoms seek medical attention and tell them that you were recently in a Disaster affected region.
+If you become unwell within six weeks of returning with fever, rash, respiratory illness or any other unusual symptoms seek medical attention and tell them that you were recently in a disaster affected region.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.